jamphan/uwa-mwc-5/README.md

 ## Installing with pip

 Nb. **the package is still under construction.
-So there mabe issues**
+So there may be issues**

 ``` bash